Baby Potatoes in Yogurt Sauce

 Notes:

-- You could stir in a pinch of garam masala just before taking this dish off the fire.
+• You could stir in a pinch of garam masala just before taking baby potatoes in yogurt sauce off the fire.
 Personally I prefer this without garam masala.

 Coming to think of it, I prefer many a dish without garam masala even when the traditional recipe demands it.
 The flavor is too overpowering, don’t you think?
 Before garam masala lovers charge at me with sticks and swords, here are recipes in which I happily use the spice: recipes with garam masala :)

-- Garnish with finely chopped coriander leaves or dry kasoori methi.
+• Garnish with finely chopped coriander leaves or kasoori methi.

 great recipe. my family loved it. even my 3 year old enjoyed it.